Canada’s Ocean Supercluster Launches 2024 AI Ocean Call for Proposals

 Ideal Additional Qualifications

-We are excited to continue building our team with experienced professionals who are passionate about realizing Canada’s ocean opportunity and growing the ocean economy in a digital, sustainable, and inclusive way.
+We are excited to continue building our team with experienced professionals who are passionate about realizing Canada’s opportunity and growing the ocean economy in a digital, sustainable, and inclusive way.

-The OSC is committed to your career growth and supports team-wide professional development through internal training in DEI (Diversity, Equity & Inclusion).
+OSC is committed to your career growth and supports team-wide professional development through internal training in DEI (Diversity, Equity & Inclusion).

 The OSC is committed to living its values, which includes the development of a diverse, inclusive, and equitable experience for our applicants and team members.
 Please let us know if you require any interview accommodations.